Weiming-Hu/AnalogsEnsemble/doc.md

 - Using `LaTex`: Please use [this file](https://github.com/Weiming-Hu/AnalogsEnsemble/blob/master/RAnalogs/RAnEn/inst/CITATION) for citation.
 - Using `R`: Simply type `citation('RAnEn')` and the citation message will be printed.
-- Using plain texts: Please use the following texts for citation:
+- Using plain text: Please use the following citation format:

 ```
 Weiming Hu, Guido Cervone, Laura Clemente-Harding, and Martina Calovi.
 (2019).
 Parallel Analog Ensemble.
 Zenodo. http://doi.org/10.5281/zenodo.3384321
 ```
-## Tutorials

-Please click [here](https://mybinder.org/v2/gh/Weiming-Hu/AnalogsEnsemble/master?urlpath=rstudio) to access our tutorials.
-The tutorials can be found under `RAnalogs/examples`.

-Here are also some tips and caveats in [this ticket](https://github.com/Weiming-Hu/AnalogsEnsemble/issues/81).

 ## Installation